atvaccaro/learns/writing/incremental_quality.md

 ## Necessary but not sufficient
 No one type of test is sufficient!

-They do vary in usefulness depending on the situation Complicated functions probably require unit tests Impactful functions probably require acceptance tests
+They do vary in usefulness depending on the situation.

+Complicated functions probably require unit tests.

+Impactful functions probably require acceptance tests.